robertostrabelli/labydo/readme.md

 ## Combat Rules

-1. You cannot jump over other pawns.
+1. Pawns cannot leap over other pawns.
 You must stop in the space before an occupied space.
-2. If you roll the exact number to land on an occupied space and choose to do so, both pawns swap positions.
+2. If you roll the exact number needed to land on an occupied space and choose to proceed, both pawns swap positions.
 This attack fails if the defending pawn is on a blocking space (*B*).
 3. An attacked player may counterattack on their turn.
 If successful, the original attacker must return to their *entrance tile* and start over, needing to cross 5 *labyrinth tiles* again before attempting to acquire an *exit tile*.
 If there's a gap between the *entrance tile* and the board, add necessary *labyrinth tiles* to bridge it.
 4. If combat occurs on an *exit tile*, the attacked player is eliminated from the game.
 5. If only one player remains after a series of battles, they win.